SajixInc/Rasabot/README.md

 * Rasa will create inital project where you can able to talk to the Bot, And it will ask you to train the Intial Bot Choose "Yes".

 ![image](https://user-images.githubusercontent.com/92524410/216561608-b02b5938-8198-4404-96d2-99972584c777.png)
-* Model is created Successfully it will do you want to talk with the Bot
+* Model is created Successfully
 ![image](https://user-images.githubusercontent.com/92524410/216568087-3b066cfb-7968-4b18-b7bc-abc9b190e649.png)

 * Choose 'Yes' to talk to the Chatbot.